plumvillage/newsletter/src/2024/en/articles/sr-tri-nghiem--parliament-of-world-religions.md

 Sr. Luc Nghiem and I were invited to the Parliament by the Elijah Interfaith Institute<a class="note" href="https://elijah-interfaith.org/">The Elijah Interfaith Institute was founded in 1997 by Rabbi Dr. Alon Goshen-Gottstein, one of the world’s leading figures in interreligious dialogue today.</a>, an international association of faith leaders and scholars, founded in 1997, dedicated to furthering interfaith dialogue and friendship, as well as climate, environmental and social justice initiatives.
 Our diverse group consisted of more than twenty leaders and scholars, including highly esteemed representatives from Judaism, Christianity, Buddhism, Islam and the religions of India.
 We took part in daily workshops and plenary sessions and discussed the role of spiritual teachers and leaders today, and the challenges they face in accomplishing their missions.
 We met with this group every morning, and in the afternoon, we were free to attend general sessions offered by the Parliament<a class="note" href="https://parliamentofreligions.org/parliament/2023-chicago-2/">The 2023 themes centered on the defense of freedom and human rights.</a>.
 We were honored to bring the teachings of Thay and the Plum Village practices into this group and were delighted to witness how well they were received.

-{% image "article2024/Sr Tri Nghiem/000.jpg", "", "The group of guests<br/>invited by the Elijah Interfaith Institute" %}

 Our contributions to the general Parliament included offering the practice of “Beginning Anew with the Earth” led by Sr. Tri Nghiem as part of the *Climate Repentance Ceremony*<a class="note" href="https://www.youtube.com/watch?v=tcfpaSXGz-Y">youtube.com/watch?v=tcfpaSXGz-Y</a> in full plenum, and another plenary session, the *Friendship Across Faiths Initiative,* where Sr. Luc Nghiem spoke of the love we need to have in our hearts for dialogue to be possible, sharing examples and experiences of interfaith friendship from her peace pilgrimage to war-torn Ukraine in spring 2022.

-{% image "article2024/Sr Tri Nghiem/002.jpg", "", "Sr. Tri Nghiem delivers the Beginning Anew with the Earth" %}

 ## Who did we meet?

 Being a part of the Elijah Interfaith gathering meant that we were able to meet and converse with some of the most  influential figures in the Interfaith world today, most notably, Karma Lekshe Tsomo, an American Tibetan Budddhist nun, co-founder of the Sakyadhita International Association of Buddhist Women and the founding director of the Jamyang Foundation, which supports the education and livelihood of Buddhist women and girls in the Himalayan region, the Chittagong Hill Tracts of Bangladesh, and elsewhere; Norman Fischer, Soto Zen priest and former co-abbot of San Francisco Zen Center and founder of Everyday Zen Foundation; Her Holiness Sri Amma Karunamayi, a much loved and highly revered Hindu spiritual leader with millions of devotees who consider her a fully enlightened manifestation of Vishnu, and who has created countless humanitarian, educational, food, health and housing projects for the poor and disinherited in south India.

-{% image "article2024/Sr Tri Nghiem/003.jpg", "", "Sr. Tri Nghiem and Her Holiness Sri Amma Karunamayi" %}
+{% image "article2024/Sr Tri Nghiem/002.jpg", "", "Sr. Tri Nghiem: Beginning Anew with the Earth" %}

-{% image "article2024/Sr Tri Nghiem/004.jpg", "", "Some members of the Elijah Interfaith panel in plenum" %}

 Other distinguished guests we met included Maureen Goodman, programme co-ordinator at the International Centre of the Brahma Kumaris in London, England; Marcia Hermansen, Professor and Director of Islamic World Studies, at Loyola University Chicago, USA; Bishop Philipp Huggins of the Anglican Church of Australia, Melbourne; Antje Jackelen, former Archbishop of Sweden; Feisal Abdul Rauf, an Egyptian-American Sufi imam, author, and activist who served as Imam of Masjid al-Farah, a mosque in New York City for 26 years from 1983 to 2009; Jinwol Lee, Zen Master in the Jogye Order of Korean Buddhism; the incumbent Archbishop of the Ukrainian Orthodox Church in western Ukraine and, of course, Rabbi Dr Alon Goshen-Gottstein, the founder and director of the Elijah Interfaith Institute – the person who invited us all to the PWR and continues to bring luminaries together from all over the world.
 As you can see, it was a very culturally and spiritually diverse group.

+{% image "article2024/Sr Tri Nghiem/000.jpg", "", "The group of guests invited by the Elijah Interfaith Institute" %}

 It was so inspiring to witness the mutual respect, love and friendship between the different members of the group.
 No one was trying to assert their way as the best way, no one was trying to be “number one.”
 There was just mutual respect, trust and admiration for the accomplishments of others, as well as a desire to learn from each other.